 Speak to your provider and return your dongle within the specified time and you should be free to cancel your contract without penalty.

 There may be download limits

 Like some home broadband tariffs, mobile broadband providers may limit the amount you're allowed to download each month.
 Go over this limit and you could be liable for extra charges (depending on provider).
-For example, go over your allowance by 500MB with Three Mobile and you'll be charged a hefty £51.

 The limits are measured in gigabytes (GB) - each GB consists of 1,024 megabytes (MB).
 In practical terms, 1GB should be enough if all you do is browse the web and check emails, but if you plan to download and/or stream music and video, it's likely you'll need more.